 There were many things I did wrong to destroy our marriage that I call bad behavior.
 The three things that stood out the most and were the most habitual for me were;

 - Extreme hostility and anger: I was a very hard person to live with.
-Janet and our children were many times “walking on egg shells,” worried they would do something to upset me.
+Janet and our children were many times “walking on eggshells,” worried they would do something to upset me.
 Our home was a miserable place for them to live in.
-I remember a very difficult, but much needed conversation that helped open my eyes to this fact.
-Janet and our oldest son Jonathon set in our living room one night and described to me how difficult it was to live with me and they had both decided they did not want to do it any more.
+I remember a very difficult, but much-needed conversation that helped open my eyes to this fact.
+Janet and our oldest son Jonathon set in our living room one night and described to me how difficult it was to live with me and they had both decided they did not want to do it anymore.

-- Unrestrained words: Along with my anger I used some of the worst kind of words that tore my family to shreds, especially Janet.
-It wasn’t so much as curse words as it was name calling and hurtful expressions of what I thought about them at the time of my frustration and disgust.
+- Unrestrained words: Along with my anger I used some of the worst kinds of words that tore my family to shreds, especially Janet.
+It wasn’t so much as curse words as it was name-calling and hurtful expressions of what I thought about them at the time of my frustration and disgust.
 I often excused it as meaningless because I only said those things out of anger.
 But, Janet was never buying that excuse.
 She firmly believed and I now agree with her, that I wouldn’t have said those things if I didn’t somewhat really feel that way.

 Right from the start of our marriage I was overwhelmed with the responsibility of marriage and providing for my family.
 I was nineteen and immediately I began to absorb myself into watching sports when I came home from work.
 It was my way of escaping all the pressure I was feeling and it was something that gave me a connection with the other guys at work.
 But it quickly turned into an obsession as I would schedule everything we did according to when my favorite sports were on TV.